-It featured noise canceling technology, which we found did a great job of filtering out unwanted sound through the mic, and also assisted in squashing feedback, something that’s always welcome on an acoustic pickup!
-Tonally, it did a great job of reproducing the real acoustic tones of the guitar without much of any interference.
+It featured noise-canceling technology, which we found did a great job of filtering out unwanted sound through the mic, and also assisted in squashing feedback, something that’s always welcome on an acoustic pickup!
+Tonally, it did a great job of reproducing the real acoustic tones of the guitar without much interference.
 It did particularly well with the top end, highlighting the natural sparkle when strummed singer/songwriter style.

-Verdict: The LR Baggs Anthem is a quality choice from a well known and respected name in acoustic pickups.
-We thought that the noise canceling tech was a great feature, and alleviated one of the biggest issues we typically encounter with microphone based pickups – background noise.
-The battery life is absolutely massive, too, making it one of the more reliable choices in battery powered pickups.
+Verdict: The LR Baggs Anthem is a quality choice from a well-known and respected name in acoustic pickups.
+We thought the noise-canceling tech was a great feature, alleviating one of the biggest issues we typically encounter with microphone based pickups – background noise.
+The battery life is absolutely massive, too, making it one of the more reliable choices in battery-powered pickups.

 - Excellent battery life

 - Will almost definitely cause you to need setup adjustments

 An absolute classic in the world of aftermarket acoustic pickups.